 The first attempts to identify the RST were made by Koplowitz (1973), Ben-Rubi (1980) and Ronberg (1984), as part of an automated classification of the regional synoptic systems.
 They based their method on observations of Middle Eastern meteorological stations.
 Shafir et al. (1994) were the first to use gridded data for classification of synoptic systems in the EM.

 The widely used synoptic classification is the semi-objective method of Alpert et al. (2004a).
 The system is applied to gridded data of the Levant, which includes 1000-hPa geopotential height (gph), temperature, and wind components for 12UTC, obtained from NCEP/NCAR reanalysis, at a 2.5°×2.5° resolution (Kalnay et al. 1996, Kistler et al. 2001).
 This classification methodology started with 5 predefined synoptic systems, which are frequent in the Middle-East, e.g., Cyprus Low, Persian Trough and the RST.
-Each system was further subdivided into 19 synoptic types according to the feature which is most relevant for the weather in Israel, such as its location and/or intensity.
+Each system was further subdivided for a total of 19 synoptic types according to the feature which is most relevant for the weather in Israel, such as its location and/or intensity.
 After establishing the 19 types, 5 weather forecasters subjectively classified a learning set of one-year + one additional winter of daily synoptic maps.
-The data from the learning period were saved in the automatic system as 19 clusters, one for each of the types.
-When the classification system receives a piece of data (representing a day), the 'distance' of this dataset is calculated from the central representative of every cluster.
-The input is assigned the type of the closest cluster.
+Each day from the learning set was saved as a vector containing its gridded data.
+When the classification system receives a vector of gridded data for an unclassified day, the distance of this vector from the vectors of each day in the learning set is calculated.
+The input day is assigned the class of the closest vector found.

-According the classification of Alpert et al. (2004a) the RST system is divided into 3 types, depending on the relative geographical position of the trough line, denoted also as the 'axis', with respect to Israel.
+According to the classification of Alpert et al. (2004a), the RST system is divided into 3 types, depending on the relative geographical position of the trough line, denoted also as the 'axis', with respect to Israel.
 Fig. 1 displays examples of the easterly and westerly axes.
 Each type implies different weather conditions, which depend on the wind direction induced by the position of the axis (e.g., Saaroni et al. 1998, Goldreich 2003, Tsvieli and Zangvil 2005, Ziv and Yair 2015).

 Tsvieli and Zangvil (2005) developed an automated algorithm for identifying an RST and the location of its axis with respect to Israel.
 However, this algorithm, based on SLP alone, has been tailored to specific non-standard dataset of NASA, for the period of 1985-1995.

-Fig. 1: SLP (Pa) exemplifying an RST with axis to the west (April 11 06UTC, 2013, a) and an RST with an eastern axis (March 6 12UTC, 2017, b).
+Fig. 1: SLP (Pa) exemplifying an RST with an axis to the west (April 11 06UTC, 2013, a) and an RST with an eastern axis (March 6 12UTC, 2017, b).
 The axes are denoted by thick dashed lines

-Dayan et al. (2012) performed a manual (subjective) synoptic classification, based on sea-level pressure (SLP) maps, for a ten-year time period (1995-2004), and compared their results to the semi-objective classification of Alpert et al. (2004a).
-More than 50% disagreement was found between the two classifications, for each of the three subtypes of the RST.
+Dayan et al. (2012) performed a manual (subjective) synoptic classification, based on sea-level pressure (SLP) maps, for a decade (1995-2004), and compared their results with the semi-objective classification of Alpert et al. (2004a).
+More than 50% disagreement was found between the two classifications, for each of the three subclasses of the RST.
 This is far beyond the 10% rate mismatch obtained by Frakes and Yarnal (1997) for well-defined pressure systems with steep gradients.